Learn More

 16. Can programs be launched without an API connection?

-DOE is providing a reporting spreadsheet that can be used to submit rebate transaction data on a monthly basis, without use of an API connection.
+Yes.
+The supplied reporting spreadsheet can be used to submit rebate transaction data on a monthly basis through the API dashboard, without the use of an API connection.
 Additionally, a reporting endpoint can be utilized to report bulk rebate data in JSON format without use of a real-time API connection.
 However, all states and territories are strongly encouraged to use the real-time API.

 17. How does API authentication work?